exercism/v3/languages/python/exercises/concept/loops/.docs/instructions.md

 Create the function `perfect_score()` with parameter `student_info`.
 `student_info` is a dictionary containing the names and marks of the students `{"Charles": 90, "Tony": 80}`

-Find if we have any students who has scored full marks - `100` in the exam.
-If we dont find a student in the list, then return "No hundreds"
+Find if we have any students who scored "full marks"(_100%_)on the exam.
+If we don't find any "full marks" in `student_info`, we should return "No hundreds"

 Return the first student who has scored full marks - 100.